JuliaCon/www.juliacon.org/2017/cfp.md

 We are inviting the Julia community to submit talks and workshop proposals for the upcoming JuliaCon (June 20th-24th, Berkeley, CA, USA).
-This Call forProposals closes on **March 25th, 11:59pm SST**.
+This Call for Proposals closes on **March 25th, 11:59pm SST**.

-JuliaCon is the fourth annual Julia community meeting and we encourage everyone to consider submitting a proposal, regardless of your level of experience with Julia or as a speaker.
+JuliaCon is the fourth annual Julia community meetining.
+We encourage everyone to consider submitting a proposal, regardless of your level of experience with Julia or as a speaker.
+If you work with Julia in any form we want to hear from you!

 ## Topics